naotsugu/code-query/README.md

 ## Usage

-Create query and run it.
+Create a query and run it.

 ```java
 Page<Customer> page = Querying.of(Customer.class)